Mike Ezell MS-04

 Wikipedia

-Walter Michael Ezell (/ˈiˌzɛl/ EEZELL; born April 6, 1959)[1] is an American former law enforcement officer and politician serving as the U.S. representative for Mississippi’s 4th congressional district since 2023.
-He is a member of the Republican Party.
+Walter Michael Ezell (/ˈiˌzɛl/ EE-zel; born April 6, 1959) is an American former law enforcement officer and politician serving as the U.S. representative for Mississippi’s 4th congressional district since 2023.
+A member of the Republican Party, he previously served as the sheriff of Jackson County from 2014 to 2022, where he focused on eliminating corruption and modernizing law enforcement operations.

 Early life and education

-Ezell was born in Pascagoula, Mississippi, to S.H.
-“Buck”, a police officer, and Betty Ezell.[2][3]
+Ezell was born in Pascagoula, Mississippi on April 6, 1959, to S.H.
+“Buck” Ezell, a police officer, and Betty Ezell, secretary for the family church.[1][2][3]

 U.S. House of Representatives